ConvLab/ConvLab/convlab/modules/nlu/multiwoz/bert/README.md

 Based on pre-trained bert, BERTNLU use a linear layer for slot tagging and another linear layer for intent classification.
 Dialog acts are split into two groups, depending on whether the value is in the utterance.

 - For those dialog acts that the value appears in the utterance, they are translated to BIO tags.
 For example, `"Find me a cheap hotel"`, its dialog act is `{"Hotel-Inform":[["Price", "cheap"]]}`, and translated tag sequence is `["O", "O", "O", "B-Hotel-Inform+Price", "O"]`.
-A linear layer takes pre-trained bert word embeddings as input and classify the tag label.
+A linear layer takes bert word embeddings as input and classify the tag label.
-- For each of the other dialog acts, such as `(Hotel-Request, Address, ?)`, another linear layer takes pre-trained bert embeddings of `[CLS]` as input and do the binary classification.
+- For each of the other dialog acts, such as `(Hotel-Request, Address, ?)`, another linear layer takes embeddings of `[CLS]` of current utterance as input and do the binary classification.
+If you set `context=true` in config file, utterances of last three turn will be concatenated and provide context information with embedding of `[CLS]` for classification.

-We fixed BERT parameters currently.
+We fine-tune BERT parameters on multiwoz.

 ## Usage